-'MENU' + "FIND" + 'ENTER' + "PORT BY NAME" + 'ENTER' + "SEARCH PORTS" + 'ENTER'
+➤ 'MENU' + "FIND" + 'ENTER' + "PORT BY NAME" + 'ENTER' + "SEARCH PORTS" + 'ENTER'

-The list sorted by name of all available ports is shown if the Range option is disabled (selected Off); otherwise the list of available ports in the range is shown.
-Press 'MENU' and then use the cursor key to insert the port name (max 15 characters).
-Press 'EN-TER' to confirm the inserted name (press 'CLEAR' to close the menu).
-If the inserted name is found, the list of all ports which name has the inserted name appears on the screen.
+If the Range option is disabled (Off selected) the list of available ports ordered by name is shown; otherwise the list of available ports in the range is shown.
+Press 'MENU' and then use the cursor key to insert port name (max 15 characters).
+Press 'ENTER' to accept (press 'CLEAR' to close menu).
+If inserted name is found, the list with all ports containing the inserted name is shown.
 Repeat the operation to refine search or move through the list with cursor key.
-Press 'ENTER' to locate the port on the map.
+Press 'ENTER' to show port on the map.

-Searching port into selected range
+Searching port in the range

-'MENU' + "FIND" + 'ENTER' + "PORT BY NAME" + 'ENTER' + "RANGE" + 'ENTER'
+➤ 'MENU' +"FIND" + 'ENTER' + "PORT BY NAME" + 'ENTER' + "RANGE" + 'ENTER'

-Allows to locate the port into a selected range.
-Using the cursor key to insert the preferred value.
-Press 'ENTER' to confirm.
+Finds port in the range.
+Use the cursor key to insert preferred value.
+Press 'ENTER' to accept.